cfelton/gizflo/README.md

 Creating External Interface Definitions
 =======================================
-Many FPGA development boards have similar peripherals on the baords, things like Ethernet PHYs, video PHYs, external memory, etc.  The external interfaces encapsulate the informaiton required to configure the intefaces (setting up the pins and constraints).
+Many FPGA development boards have similar peripherals on the boards, things like Ethernet PHYs, video PHYs, external memory, etc.  The external interfaces encapsulate the informaiton required to configure the intefaces (setting up the pins and constraints).
 In some cases